ericbalawejder/ericbalawejder.github.io/resume.md

 permalink: /resume/
 ---

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;My skills are focused primarily in Java for the large enterprise market in financial services, telecom, pharmaceuticals, FAANG and 3/4 of the world’s smart phones being Android.
 I’m interested in backend and mobile development for FTE and contract roles.
-My current position is an entrepreneurial repair role centered around off road motorcycle repair.
+My current position is an entrepreneurial repair role centered around the right to repair of off road motorcycles.
 <br>
 <br>
 <br>